Trump threatened to invoke the Insurrection Act (again). What is it?

 But that deployment also showed the risks of using military personnel as law enforcement.
 In an infamous moment, LA police officers asked a group of Marines to "cover" them as they approached a house.
 The Marines interpreted their request as asking them to open fire, while the police officers actually wanted them to stay on guard.

 "The Marines then lay down suppressing fire.
-The police were completely aghast," Mick Wagoner, a retired Marine Corps lieutenant colonel, told NPR earlier this year.
+The police were completely aghast," Mick Wagoner, a retired Marine Corps lieutenant colonel, told NPR last year.

 How much power does the Insurrection Act give the president?

-Some of the Insurrection Act's power comes from what's not actually in it.
+Some of the Insurrection Act's power comes from what's not in it.

 Terms like "insurrection," "rebellion" and "impracticable" are loosely defined and give broad deference to the president, according to William Banks, professor emeritus of law at Syracuse University and an expert in national security and emergency powers.